fabianmendozaospina/magic-link-login/README.md

 For a better development experience, install the `Deno` extension from the `denoland` publisher in Visual Studio Code.

-#### Catching
+#### Caching

-Download in the local cache all of the project's dependencies running the following command:
+Download in the local cache all of the project's dependencies, by running the the following command:

 ```
 deno cache import_map.json